woodser/monero-java/README.md

 ## Building JNI shared libraries from source

-If you want to process binary data or use a client-side wallet via JNI instead of RPC, shared libraries must be built for your specific platform for this Java library to use.
-This project uses a [C++ counterpart library](https://github.com/woodser/monero-cpp-library) to support JNI, which is included as a submodule in ./external/monero-cpp-library.
+If you want to process binary data or use a client-side wallet instead of RPC, shared libraries must be built for your specific platform for this Java library to use.
+This project uses a C++ counterpart library, [monero-cpp-library](https://github.com/woodser/monero-cpp-library), to support JNI, which is included as a submodule in ./external/monero-cpp-library.

 1. Clone the project repository: `git clone https://github.com/monero-ecosystem/monero-java.git`
 2. `cd monero-java`